flickit-platform/flickit-platform/README.md

-# Checkup Platform
+# Flickit Platform

-Welcome to the Checkup Platform!
+Welcome to the Flickit Platform!
 This online platform provides a comprehensive set of tools for assessing software teams, products, and any other aspect related to software applications.
 With this toolkit,